Reliability-Targeted Simulation of Item Response Data: Solving the Inverse Design Problem: Introduction

 Monte Carlo simulation studies constitute the primary methodology for evaluating Item Response Theory (IRT) estimation methods, model selection criteria, and scoring algorithms.
 In the absence of ``ground truth'' in empirical data, simulations provide the sole environment where latent parameters are known, allowing researchers to quantify bias, efficiency, and error rates \citep{morris_using_2019}.
 Consequently, the rigor of a simulation design directly determines the validity and generalizability of its findings.
 Standard practice in IRT simulation involves the systematic manipulation of sample size, test length, item parameter distributions, and latent distribution shapes \citep[e.g.,][]{cheng_estimating_2025,guastadisegni_generalized_2025,monroe_estimation_2014,paganin_irt_2022,woods_thissen_2006}.
 Researchers meticulously cross these factors to explore how estimators behave under varying conditions of data scarcity and structural complexity.

-Yet a systematic methodological gap persists: \emph{marginal reliability}---the fundamental metric of data informativeness and signal-to-noise ratio \citep{cronbach_signalnoise_1964, brennan_signalnoise_1977, guyatt_measuring_1992, rouder_hierarchical-model_2024}---is rarely treated as an explicit design factor.
+Yet a systematic methodological gap persists: \emph{marginal reliability}---the fundamental metric of data informativeness and signal-to-noise ratio \citep{cronbach_signalnoise_1964, brennan_signalnoise_1977, guyatt_measuring_1992, rouder_hierarchical-model_2024, cheng_comparison_2012, kim2012note}---is rarely treated as an explicit design factor.
 Instead, reliability is almost invariably treated as an implicit outcome of item parameter selection, reported sporadically if at all.
 This ``reliability omission'' creates a significant blind spot.
-Readers are often left unable to determine the informational quality of the generated data.
+Readers are often left without a clear, comparable summary of the generated data's signal-to-noise ratio, because marginal reliability is rarely computed and reported explicitly even when item parameters are described.
 Without explicit control or reporting of marginal reliability, it remains unclear whether a proposed method's performance is robust across the spectrum of precision found in operational testing, or if it is contingent upon a specific, potentially idealized, high-reliability regime.

 This omission persists even in rigorous, high-quality methodological studies.
 For instance, \citet{paganin_irt_2022} conducted a sophisticated evaluation of Bayesian semiparametric IRT models, varying sample sizes, test lengths, and complex multimodal latent distributions.
 Despite this attention to distributional nuance, the marginal reliability of the generated datasets was neither controlled nor reported.
 Similarly, recent studies investigating non-normal latent traits \citep[e.g.,][]{cheng_estimating_2025,guastadisegni_generalized_2025, bambirra_goncalves_bayesian_2018, wang_robustness_2018} vary structural parameters but leave the resulting signal-to-noise ratio uncontrolled.
 These cases exemplify a broader disciplinary tendency: while the structure of simulated data is rigorously engineered, its informational strength is frequently left uncalibrated.